ForensicTools/ExtractBrowserHistoryPlusExtensions-475_2141-Alacritas-Raber-Pitkin/README.md

 From the main menu, the user can extract the history from four different browsers: Chrome, Firefox, Safari, Opera.
 This cannot get history from private windows.

 ###Any limitations or issues?
-Limitations: Currently only gets the history, not bookmarks or extensions.
-Does not go through Internet Explorer.
+**Limitations**: Currently only gets the history, not bookmarks or extensions.
+Does not go through Internet Explorer. <br/>
-Issues: Firefox history file also stores bookmarks / keywords / etc., which we cannot currently separate.
+**Issues**: Firefox history file also stores bookmarks / keywords / etc., which we cannot currently separate.

 ###Updates:
 **2014/10/17** - This document was created!